 - Liquidity.
 Investments in precious metals typically are a long-term play, which could impact investor liquidity for additional financial endeavors.
 However, gold is considered an extremely liquid asset due to its high volume of trading in physical and futures markets.

 - Quantity.
 If the value of gold rockets past $1,400 or $1,500 an ounce, investors may be tempted to pile in.
 However, investors are seeking diversification through these types of investments.
 Investors new to the precious metals space should consider making smaller investments in precious metals and see how their investments fare before funding larger purchases.

-Precious metals can be a lucrative investment option that provide increased diversification to your retirement portfolio.
-They offer stability, intrinsic monetary durability, protection from market fluctuations and independence from inflation.
+Precious metals can be a lucrative investment option that provides increased diversification to your retirement portfolio.
+They offer stability, intrinsic monetary durability, protection from market fluctuations, and independence from inflation.
 Like any alternative investment, precious metals aren’t without certain risks.
 Rocket Dollar can help you set up a precious metals SDIRA as well as provide assurance that your investment choices adhere to IRS regulations.